Olfactory receptor

 Olfactory receptors (ORs), also known as odorant receptors, are chemoreceptors expressed in the cell membranes of olfactory receptor neurons and are responsible for the detection of odorants (for example, compounds that have an odor) which give rise to the sense of smell.
 Activated olfactory receptors trigger nerve impulses which transmit information about odor to the brain.
-These receptors are members of the class A rhodopsin-like family of G protein-coupled receptors (GPCRs).
-The olfactory receptors form a multigene family consisting of around 800 genes in humans and 1400 genes in mice.
+In vertebrates, these receptors are members of the class A rhodopsin-like family of G protein-coupled receptors (GPCRs).
+The olfactory receptors form the largest multigene family in vertebrates consisting of around 400 genes in humans and 1400 genes in mice.
+In insects, olfactory receptors are members of an unrelated group of ligand-gated ion channels.

 Expression

 In vertebrates, the olfactory receptors are located in both the cilia and synapses of the olfactory sensory neurons and in the epithelium of the human airway.
-In insects, olfactory receptors are located on the antennae and other chemosensory organs.
-Sperm cells also express odor receptors, which are thought to be involved in chemotaxis to find the egg cell.
+Sperm cells also express odorant receptors, which are thought to be involved in chemotaxis to find the egg cell.

 Mechanism

-Rather than binding specific ligands, olfactory receptors display affinity for a range of odor molecules, and conversely a single odorant molecule may bind to a number of olfactory receptors with varying affinities, which depend on physio-chemical properties of molecules like their molecular volumes.
-Once the odorant has bound to the odor receptor, the receptor undergoes structural changes and it binds and activates the olfactory-type G protein on the inside of the olfactory receptor neuron.
+Rather than binding specific ligands, olfactory receptors display affinity for a range of odorant molecules, and conversely a single odorant molecule may bind to a number of olfactory receptors with varying affinities, which depend on physio-chemical properties of molecules like their molecular volumes.
+Once the odorant has bound to the odorant receptor, the receptor undergoes structural changes and it binds and activates the olfactory-type G protein on the inside of the olfactory receptor neuron.
 The G protein (Golf and/or Gs) in turn activates the lyase - adenylate cyclase - which converts ATP into cyclic AMP (cAMP).
 The cAMP opens cyclic nucleotide-gated ion channels which allow calcium and sodium ions to enter into the cell, depolarizing the olfactory receptor neuron and beginning an action potential which carries the information to the brain.